Deploying Machine ID on Kubernetes | Teleport

 kubernetes:

-# static_jwks configures the Auth Server to validate the JWT presented by
+# static_jwks configures the Auth Service to validate the JWT presented by

 # `tbot` using the public key from a statically configured JWKS.